Quantitative weak mixing for random substitution tilings: Introduction and statement of results

 As mentioned in the previous section, by picking a element of $x = (x_1,x_2,\dots)\in\Sigma_N^+$ one specifies a sequence of substitutions $S_{x_1},S_{x_2},\dots$ from which one can try to construct a tiling space $\Omega_x$.
 Naturally, some conditions need to be imposed so that, given a set of substitution rules, a choice of $x$ will in fact produce a tiling space $\Omega_x$.
+Tiling spaces of aperiodic tilings are metric spaces\footnote{In this paper all tiling spaces considered are compact.} which are foliated by the orbits of a natural action of $\mathbb{R}^d$ by translation, where $d$ is the dimension of the tiling (see \S\ref{sec:background}).
 The construction involves first creating a Bratteli diagram $B_x$, an infinite directed graph, which records not only the order of the substitutions given by $x$, but also some accompanying combinatorial information about the substitution.
 This combinatorial information can be expressed in a sequence of integer valued, non-negative matrices $\{A_k\}_k$, where $A_i$ encodes some information from the substitution $S_{x_i}$ (in fact $A_i$ is the substitution matrix $F_{x_i}$ for $S_{x_i}$).
 The basic necessary condition in order to construct an unambiguous tiling space $\Omega_x$ from $x$ is requiring that the sequence $\{A_k\}$ has the property that for every $m\in\mathbb{N}$ there is an $n>m$ such that the matrix $A_n\cdots A_m$ has all positive entries.
 Note that this property is $\sigma$-invariant: if the matrices for $B_x$ have this property then the matrices for $B_{\sigma(x)}$ have this property.
 A $\sigma$-invariant measure is called \textbf{minimal} if for $\mu$-almost every $x$, the matrices for $B_x$ have this property.
+Typical points of minimal measures give tiling spaces with minimal actions of $\mathbb{R}^d$.
 See \S\ref{sec:RandSub} for more details.